Daniel Miller (music producer): Birth of Mute Records

 After returning from a live tour, Miller found a pile of demo tapes on his doorstep.
-Because he had included an address on the 'Warm Leatherette' single cover, people had wanted to do a similar small-scale deal with Mute.
-The turning point for Mute Records came when Miller listened to a tape by an artist called Fad Gadget and liked what he heard.
-In 1979, Mute Records began releasing singles by Fad Gadget including 'Back to Nature', the follow-up to 'Warm Leatherette'.
-In 1980 Miller started working with the synth-pop band Depeche Mode who would soon have commercial success.
+Because he had included his address on Normal's "Warm Leatherette" single cover, other acts had wanted a small-scale deal with Miller's Mute Records.
+The turning point for Mute came when Miller listened to a tape by an artist called Fad Gadget and liked what he heard.
+In 1979, Mute began releasing singles by Fad Gadget, including "Back to Nature".
+In 1980, Miller started working with the synth-pop band Depeche Mode, who would soon have commercial success.
 By 1982, with the success of Depeche Mode and their former member Vince Clarke's new synth-pop duo Yazoo, Mute had grown from an underground label run by Miller from his North-West London flat to a label releasing international hits.

 Music projects

 The Normal

 Miller recorded two songs, "T.V.O.D." and "Warm Leatherette".
 The latter was inspired by J. G. Ballard's novel Crash.
 He called it The Normal to demystify and make it very bland and completed the package by setting up a record label for the release, Mute.
 He had researched how to make a single so he got some test pressings.
 Not knowing anything about retail or distribution he approached Rough Trade Records in Portobello Road, London.
 Originally a record outlet, Rough Trade had expanded into a label and distribution network.
 Miller took a test pressing into the shop to see if they would be interested in buying a box of them.
 Rough Trade Records boss Geoff Travis went to the back of the shop with Miller and played "Warm Leatherette".
 They loved the recording and helped him press 2000 copies of the single.
 "Warm Leatherette" was released in May 1978 and sold out very quickly.
 After receiving critical acclaim for the project Miller decided to explore further.
 He had been helping out at the Rough Trade Shop when he was given an offer of live work.
 Not wanting to perform alone, he formed a duo with the late Robert Rental who was recording material in a similar style at the time.
 The live event was hosted by DJ Colin Faver and included Throbbing Gristle and Cabaret Voltaire.
 After that event, Miller and Rental took on a Rough Trade tour supporting Stiff Little Fingers.
 Miller and Rental went down very badly; Stiff Little Fingers were a traditional punk band supported by two people with synthesizers and a backing tape.